echomonk/FamilyWalletApp/README.md

 A wallet dApp with individual transfer ETH option.
-You can attach automated gifs from giphy based on the keyword to your transfers along with your custom message and add it to the blockchain.
+You can attach gifs automatically fetched from giphy based on the keyword to the transfers along with your custom message and add it to the blockchain.

 *(In progress...)*